stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

 ### The `JSIO` monad
 The program is of type `JSIO ()`, which is just an alias for `EitherT JSErr IO ()`.
-Since the world of Javascript is highly unsafe, error handling comes built-in in the default IO monad we use.
+Since the world of Javascript is highly unsafe, error handling comes built-in in the default IO monad we use (however, we do not catch a lot of errors so far).
 The error type `JSErr` is defined in module `JS.Util` and reexported by module `JS`, which provides the core types and functionality required for interacting with the world of Javascript.